Reviews You Can Rely On

 On the heavy side

-The Altra Lone Peak 9 delivers immediate comfort straight from the box and maintains its long-standing reputation as a favorite within the zero-drop community, renowned for its durability on challenging trails.
+The Altra Lone Peak 9 delivers immediate comfort straight from the box and maintains its long-standing reputation as a favorite, renowned for its durability on challenging trails.
 Altra's latest iteration of the Lone Peak feels remarkably similar to version 7, featuring a durable ripstop upper, but introduces updates to the midsole and outsole compounds for increased comfort and improved confidence on technical terrain.
 Thru-hikers covering immense distances consistently rely on this model, highlighting its versatility as a potential do-it-all shoe.
 Its zero-drop platform ensures consistent cushioning across your entire foot, while the lower stack height contributes to enhanced stability.

 SPECIFICATIONS